evansolomon/cameron-streams/README.md

 &mdash; [Cameron Frye](https://www.youtube.com/watch?feature=player_detailpage&v=rIqWSPUh2rY#t=176)

+## Install

+You know the drill.

+`npm install cameron-streams --save`

 ## Emitter

 A writable stream that does nothing but emit `write` events when data is written.
 Each event has a `chunk` argument.
 Otherwise, written data is ignored.